Alaskan Malamutes are known for being quite intimidating and being used for hunting in the past, but are Alaskan Malamutes good with cats?

 For those of you who haven’t heard of it before, a dog’s prey drive is defined by their ‘instinctive inclination to find, pursue and capture prey’.
 In more simple terms, it means how likely a dog is to hunt another animal without being trained to do so.

-In the majority of dogs who are prey driven, it is usually triggered by small, fast-moving animals which are commonly referred to by owners as ‘furries’.
+In the majority of dogs who are prey driven – like the Alaskan Malamute or Husky – it is usually triggered by small, fast-moving animals which are commonly referred to by owners as ‘furries’.
 These include rabbits, rats, birds, and unfortunately cats hence the common stereotype that dogs hate their feline counterparts.

 Alaskan Malamutes are a breed that is known for their high prey drives.
 This is likely linked to the fact that during the origins of the breed, Malamutes were used to help the indigenous people of the Arctic Circle hunt large predators such as bears.